Books and Bagels

 Along the narrow roads and hairpin turns, the narrative reveals the beauty of the ordinary and the commonplace and asks stark questions about how we fill the empty places that a loved one leaves behind.
 It is a meditation on the possibility of faith, one that is unflinching, uncompromising, and altogether unsentimental when confronted by the ultimate test of belief.
 This book is not only a well-told memoir, but a testimony to the truth that love is stronger than death.

-December: The Advent Book Swap, open to the parish community.
+December 12: The Annual Book Swap, open to the parish community.
 Bring one or two gently used books, and find others to read and enjoy.
 Books do not need to be about the Catholic faith.
 The morning includes festive refreshments and conversation!

 Past selections include: